Analysis: What Marquise Blair and Bruce Irvin’s season-ending injuries mean for the Seahawks

 As for the strongside linebacker spot in the base defense, one candidate is first-round pick Jordyn Brooks, who got a few plays in that role on the final series Sunday, getting eight snaps overall for the game.

-The Seahawks could also use veteran K.J.
+The Seahawks also could use veteran K.J.
 Wright, the starter at weakside linebacker, at the strongside spot and Brooks at WLB, where he is the listed backup.
 Cody Barton is listed as the backup at strongside linebacker, and he could be a factor, too.

 But the loss of Irvin almost certainly portends a bigger role for Brooks.

-“We’re trying to bring him along slowly, maybe now we have to give him a little bit more work,’’ Carroll said of Brooks, who was the 27th overall pick out of Texas Tech.
+“We’re trying to bring him along slowly, maybe now we have to give him a little bit more work,’’ Carroll said of Brooks, who was the 27th overall choice out of Texas Tech.
 Brooks has played 15 snaps so far, with one tackle in the opener at Atlanta.

 “But he’s ready to do that and excited about that. … There’s no reservations other than it’s new.’’

 Seattle could also promote Shaquem Griffin from the practice squad to fill out the depth at linebacker.
-Griffin was waived at the cutdown to 53 and re-signed to the practice squad, having worked as a backup at strongside linebacker throughout camp.
+Griffin was waived in the cutdown to 53 players and re-signed to the practice squad, having worked as a backup at strongside linebacker throughout camp.

 Seattle also will scout the list of available free agents.

-If the Seahawks are looking for a veteran to help out at solely strongside linebacker, they could consider bringing back Mychal Kendricks, who played that spot much of the last two seasons but suffered an ACL injury in the 2019 regular-season finale against the 49ers.
+If the Seahawks are looking for a veteran to help out at solely strongside linebacker, they could consider bringing back Mychal Kendricks, who played that spot much of the past two seasons but suffered an ACL injury in the 2019 regular-season finale against the 49ers.
 It was reported in August that Kendricks was healthy and was close to signing a deal with the Raiders before things fell through.

-The Seahawks might be more likely to look at players regarded more as edge rushers, with two veteran notable veterans remaining available: Clay Matthews and Jabal Sheard.
+The Seahawks might be more likely to look at players regarded more as edge rushers, with two notable veterans remaining available: Clay Matthews and Jabal Sheard.

 Matthews, 34, played for Carroll at USC and remains unsigned after playing last season with the Rams, when he had eight sacks.
 He played from 2009-2018 with Green Bay.